aurora-is-near/aurora-cloud-console/README.md

 The `DEBUG` environment variable can be used to enable various namespaced debug logs.
-For example, to view logs of all Proxy API requests and responses you can add `DEBUG=proxy-api` to your local environment variables.
+For example, to view logs of all Proxy API requests and responses you can add `DEBUG=coingecko` to your local environment variables.

 This functionality is enabled via the [debug](https://www.npmjs.com/package/debug) package.
 At the time of writing the available namespaces can be found in the